pravega/zookeeper-operator/README.md

 svc/zookeeper-headless   ClusterIP   None            <none>        2888/TCP,3888/TCP   2m
 ```

+>Note: If you want to configure non deafult service accounts to zookeeper pods, refer to [this](doc/rbac.md).

 ### Deploy a sample Zookeeper cluster with Ephemeral storage

 Create a Yaml file called `zk.yaml` with the following content to install a 3-node Zookeeper cluster.